 - It does not provide coverage for all the essential health benefits outlined in the ACA

 Nothing beyond your monthly premium, which is what you pay to have the plan.
 You don’t have deductibles or copays with fixed indemnity insurance.
-If you have a covered expense, the benefit is paid after the claim is submitted.
+If you have services provided for a covered expense, the benefit is paid after the claim is submitted.

 Yes.
 The fixed indemnity insurance plan pays you for the covered expense, even if your other health insurance plan also covers that service.